 Fig.2.
 Photo of VINIS150 test system

-The LOF measuring set is a mobile variable distance measuring system that project images of a set of standard targets directly to the tested VIS/NIR camera.
+The VLOF measuring set is a mobile variable distance measuring system that project images of a set of standard targets directly to the tested VIS/NIR camera.
 The tested camera generates a distorted copies of the projected images.
 Quality of the images generated by the VIS-NIR camera is evaluated and its important characteristics are measured.

 Fig.3.
 Photo of VLOF test system